A Idioms

 - to have difficulty fixing things or working with one`s hands, to be clumsy

-My friend is all thumbs when fixing things around his house.
+My friend is all thumbs when he fixes things around his house.

 all to the good

-It was all to the good that my sister left her job.
+It was all to the good that my sister quit her job.

 all told